modeusweb/js-deep-clone/README.md

 # Deep Clone Utility

-Deep Clone Utility is a JavaScript function that performs a deep cloning of an object or array, supporting classes and Date objects.
+Deep Clone Utility is a JavaScript function that performs a deep cloning of an object or array, supporting Date objects.
 It handles circular references to avoid infinite recursion.

 ## Features

 - **Deep Cloning**: Recursively clones all nested objects and arrays.
-- **Support for Special Data Types**: Handles `Date` objects and custom classes, ensuring accurate type preservation.
+- **Support for Special Data Types**: Handles `Date` objects, ensuring accurate type preservation.
 - **Circular Reference Handling**: Prevents infinite recursion by tracking circular references with `WeakMap`.

 ## Usage